-As we discussed in our recent post with The Creative Penn, there are as of 2020 at least ten types of book trailers to choose from when it comes to marketing your book with video.
+As we discussed in our recent post with The Creative Penn, there are as of 2020 at least ten types of book trailers to choose from which can influence your decision in hiring a book trailer maker.
 Whether it’s a traditional book trailer, an author video, or a book teaser, the choice to use video to promote a book is a wise one.
 After deciding on what type of book trailer will work best for you, another question is how to distribute your book trailer beyond the basics so you can get mileage out of your video not just in the weeks leading up to your book’s release, but for years!
 Here are a few ideas.

 1. Upload to Youtube and spend some time researching relevant keywords.
 Ubersuggest is a killer tool, or you could simply type one relevant keyword into the Youtube search bar and see what they suggest.
 Also put lots of text and links in the description.
 Youtube likes text!
 Lastly, create a visually striking thumbnail image for maximum engagement.